 Matching gifts: Understanding and working with them in LGL

-LGL is often asked about how to properly enter and track matching gifts from organizations and associated gifts from individual donors who work at those organizations.
+Little Green Light is often asked how to properly enter and track matching gifts from organizations and associated gifts from individual donors who work at those organizations.
 (Both for-profit and nonprofit employers have HR policies providing matching dollars for employee contributions and/or volunteer time.)
-This article is intended to help explain the scenarios we've seen for matching gifts and guide (but not dictate) your gift entry/stewardship procedures.

 Q: What is a "matching gift?"

 Matching gifts are typically provided as an employee benefit by companies and nonprofit organizations.
 They are primarily motivated by two things: a) the intention to be a good citizen employer in the community and b) attracting the best possible employees.
 Key things to know about matching gifts: